DevLakshan/COE3200/README.md

-#COE3200 Assignment
+# COE3200 Assignment

-###Purpose:
+### Purpose
 This repository is created to illustrate how GitHub can be used as a professional communication tool in which code is shared and managed.

-###Python Script:
+### Python Script
-hello.py prints a simplistic greeting message to identify the author and welcome users to the project.
+The hello.py script prints a simplistic greeting message to identify the author and welcome users to the project.